jina-ai/dashboard/README.md

 ### 1. Start the log server

 Log server is a helper thread in Jina flow.
 It exposes HTTP endpoints to the public which the dashboard can use to fetch logs, visualize the flow.

+By default the log server is disabled.
+To enable it you can,

 <table>
 <tr>